amdei/prospector-html/README.md

     cat report.html

 ## Message filtering
- Sometime it is necessary to filter prospector result by content of the message, rather than filter-out the whole error class by it's suppression.
+ Sometimes it is necessary to filter prospector result by content of the message, rather than filter-out the whole error class by it's suppression.
 For example prospector would always complains at usage of `_meta` member in Django projects.

  In this case one could fileter such messages by specifing it in prospector-html config file.
 `.prospector-html.yaml` by default.
-See details in source of sample config.
+See details in the source of sample config.

 ## TODO
-  - Filter messages by regular expressions.
+  - Implement as pypi package.